Peskotom = Pollock

 Note to Students: Forms must be filled out, signed and then sent back to the Tribal Education Department.

 (do not send by email because original signatures are needed)

 Download the MS version of the application forms for Student Financial Assistance for Academic Year 2020-2021 Updated 2-28-20

 Indian Health Service Scholarships

 American Indian and Alaska Native students are invited to apply for pre-graduate scholarships from the Indian Health Service.
 Applicants must be U.S. citizens who can document that they meet Tribal membership requirements and are enrolled in courses leading to a bachelor's degree in specific pre-professional areas as needed by Indian Health programs.
-Complete details, including an online application, can be found at the Web site below.
+Complete details, including an online application, can be found at the Indian Health Service Scholarship Page.